 A total of 82 participants from Sitio Burog (n = 22, 26.8%), SM (n = 30, 36.6%) and Sta.
-Rosa (n = 30, 36.6%) participated in the Study.
+Rosa (n = 30, 36.6%) participated in the study.
 The three sitios are in the mountainous area in Bamban, Tarlac.
-Most of the participants finished elementary level and very few finished a bachelor's degree.
-All 82 participants speak Ayta Mag- Antsi as their heritage language.
+All participants were vetted to ensure fullfilment of the inclusion criteria: first, the participants must be residents of this ethnolinguistic community living in sitios San Martin, Burog, and Sta.
+Rosa; second, they must be heritage speakers of Ayta-Mag-Antsi; and third, the participants must be more than 20 years old.